5 Fun Indoor Activities in the Lake District

 Most of the usual activities you would typically enjoy in the Lake District can still be enjoyed in the winter too, including stunning winter walks (with the right preparation of course) and days out across the region, but if you really do need to escape from the elements, there are plenty of fantastic indoor activities that can be enjoyed too.

 One of the Lake District’s least famous museums, the Armitt is well worth a visit if you’re a lover of art and heritage.
-It opened it’s doors in 1912, and was supported by Beatrix Potter, who gifted a collection of botanical watercolour paintings of her own, as well as first editions of her books.
+It opened it’s doors in 1912, and was supported by Beatrix Potter.
+She gifted a collection of botanical watercolour paintings of her own, as well as first editions of her books.

 The museum also houses a collection of artwork by Kurt Schwitters, who was influential in developing twentieth-century art.
 So why not pop along the next time you’re in Ambleside?

-If you’re a lover of kitchenware, homeware, cleaning, or anything to do with your home, then there’s a chance you may really enjoy whiling away an afternoon at the flagship store of Lakeland, in Windermere.
+Are you a lover of kitchenware, homeware, cleaning, or anything to do with your home?
+Then you’ll love whiling away an afternoon at the flagship store of Lakeland, in Windermere.

 Particularly following the rise in popularity of cleaning influencers such as Mrs Hinch, Lakeland is more popular than ever, and the original store offers a fantastic shopping experience.

 They also have a cafe on the first floor, which is the perfect place to take a break from all that shopping.

-This Grade I listed building is a must-visit if you’re a fan of the Arts and Crafts movement, history, architecture, or design.
-It stays open in the wintertime, so you can visit all year round, and it’s the perfect place to escape to on a rainy day for indoor activities.
+This Grade I listed building is a must-visit if you’re a fan of the Arts and Crafts movement.
+It stays open in the wintertime, so you can visit all year round.
+It’s the perfect place to escape to on a rainy day for indoor activities.